Learn about how Agile teams manage Technical Debt.

 There are some reliable ways to manage Technical Debt:

 The process of identifying TD may be accompanied by some key signals.
-For example, the performance ratings of the product can be reduced or developers can take much longer to iterate.
+For example, the performance ratings of the product can be reduced or developers can need much longer to iterate.
 How to measure this?
 What is the real cost of Tech Debt?

 It is also crucial to understand that TD exists in the first place and share that discovery with the stakeholders.
 IT management should communicate to non-IT managers about the true cost of Tech Debt.
 And the head of IT should be responsible for explaining the importance of paying down Technical Debt sooner than later.

 You can pay Technical Debt using one of the following options:

 - Completely waive the requirement.
 It means the company decides to live with the system as it is and no longer considers the requirement necessary.

 - Refactor the app.
 This is about reducing complexity, removing duplicates, and improving the structure of the code.